Tanay7/Machine-Learning/Customer_segmentation/Readme.md

 ### Problem 2:
 **Simply throwing a standard Machine learning algo at a particular business problem is not enough.
 Each business scenario is different.**\
 eg: In our business, there is a huge difference between users who made '0' product purchase than the users who made just '1' purchase which are in turn way different than the ones who made '>2-3' purchases.
-A standard machine learning algo cannot take this into account.
+A standard machine learning algo (Clustering) cannot take this into account.

 **Mitigation measure:**\
 Tinkering and filtering was carried out with the data at varying levels (Led to changes in scoping of the project at regular intervals)